How to Open a Spray Paint Can Correctly?

 This is why these are now used for holding a variety of liquids like car cosmetics, hairsprays, air fresheners, cleaning agents, roach killers, paints, varnishes, and much more.

-Although the spray cans make spraying the fluid much easier, it can sometimes be fairly difficult to get them opened.
+Although these spray cans make spraying the fluid much easier, it can sometimes be fairly difficult to get them opened.
+This is especially true with spray paint cans.

 Rather than making your project quick and easy, the issue makes your spray-painting task much more frustrating and time-consuming.